theislab/single-cell-best-practices/jupyter-book/preprocessing_visualization/preprocessing_visualization_module_intro.md

 <!-- Give in plain English what the module is about -->

-This module will give an example of a typical predictive modeling pipeline developed using tabular data (data that can be structured in a 2-dimensional table).
-We will present this pipeline in a progressive way.
-First, we will make an analysis of the dataset used.
-Subsequently, we will train our first predictive pipeline with a subset of the dataset.
-Then, we will give particular attention to the type of data, numerical and categorical, that our model has to handle.
-Finally, we will extend our pipeline to use mixed types of data, i.e. numerical and categorical data.
+This module will give an example of preprocessing and visualization techniques for scRNA-seq data.

 ## Before getting started